Some Rigidity Theorem for Anosov Geodesic Flows: Notation and Preliminaries

 \section{Notation and Preliminaries}

-Throughout this paper, $M=(M,g)$ will denote a complete Riemannian manifold without boundary of dimension $n\geq 2$, $TM$ its tangent bundle, $SM$ its unit tangent bundle.
-The mapping $\pi\colon TM\to M$ will denote the canonical projection and $\mu$ the Liouville measure of $SM$ (see \cite{gabriel:paternain}). $SM$.
+Throughout this paper, $M=(M,g)$ will denote a boundaryless complete Riemannian manifold of dimension $n\geq 2$, $TM$ its tangent bundle, $SM$ its unit tangent bundle.
+The mapping $\pi\colon TM\to M$ will denote the canonical projection and $\mu$ the Liouville measure of $SM$.
+All settings of this section can be found in \cite{gabriel:paternain} (see also \cite{handbook:handbook}).